 Ecosystem: Big techs have developed their ecosystem well where they own their customers, their value chain.
 For example, Amazon has its e-commerce platform with its customers, resellers, and then coupling with other value propositions from Prime, Alexa, etc., and all well integrated.
 This makes it easy for them to plug in financial services and operate it within their ecosystem.

 Platform Enabled Banking: Technology is the backbone for Big Techs on which they have built on their business.
 Platform-based architecture has been core to its technology, which allows them to develop, build, launch, and scale various new features and solutions at a rapid pace.
-Micro-services based architecture enables big techs to plug in easily with Banks using APIs and roll out financial services to their customers.
+The micro-services-based architecture enables big techs to plug in easily with Banks using APIs and roll out financial services to their customers.

 Trust- Undoubtedly, Big techs enjoy their fan following, be it Apple or Google because of their ability to the superior service model and sustainable quality.
 Banks have yet been able to hold their fort in the age of Fintechs primarily because of the trust factor.
 When these big techs bring a similar level of trust to customers to use banking services from them, it makes it easier for them to roll out banking.
 Big Techs power their trust factor with Banks and play well on the positioning.